alleras/pieceup.js/docs/API.md

 | patternArray | **_``(array)``_** | **(Default: ``['!/**/*.js', '/**/*.*']``)** An array of glob matching patterns, to be applied in order. |
 | matchingFunction | **_``(function)``_** | **(Default: ``matchPatterns(patternArray)``)** A function used to select which files will be included (or excluded).
 Should return an array of paths. |

+For more information on how to use ``patternArray`` refer to https://github.com/alleras/pieceup.js/blob/master/docs/how-to-use-pattern-array.md

 #### Returns

 * **_``(array)``_**: An array containing ``Source Objects``.